elara-bots-archived/Information/posts/elara-v4:update.md

 `View Channel, Send Messages, Embed Links`: In the channels for commands to work.

-`Manage Server`: For welcome/leave channel logging. (read more below)
+`Manage Server`: For welcome/leave channel logging. (read more above) AND for the `sync` command (for Integrations)

+# Option Permissions for the bot
+`Manage Messages`: Required to delete user's messages `Manage Emojis`:  Required for the `createemoji/ce` command `Manage Roles`: Required for any command that requires the adding or removing of someone's roles.